paulelliott/fabrication-site/views/_content.markdown

       g.fixture_replacement :fabrication, :dir => "test/fabricators"
     end

-Once it's setup, a fabricator will be generated when you generate a model.
+Once it's setup, a fabricator will be generated whenever you generate a model.

     rails generate model widget